 AN EXPERIENCED AND CARING SURGEON

 Dr. Davidov is an experienced general and endocrine surgeon.
 He routinely receives high marks on national scorecards and patient satisfaction surveys for his excellent surgical outcomes and warm bedside manner.
-He is the recipient of many teaching, academic, and patient care awards including New Jersey Monthly's Top Doc award.
+He is the recipient of many teaching, academic, and patient care awards including New Jersey Monthly Magazine's Best Surgeon Top Doc award.
 He is a well-respected surgical educator, whose clinical lectures and bedside teaching have been a fixture of surgical education at Rutgers - Robert Wood Johnson Medical School.
 He is a regular presence at the annual meetings of the ACS, AAES, and AHS and has made contributions to the medical literature in the areas of thyroid surgery, hernia surgery, and gallbladder surgery.
 His publications on the management of thyroid nodules are now referenced in the American Thyroid Association’s national practice guidelines.

 OUTSTANDING CLINICAL CARE